-Plaque and tartar can irritate the gums, causing the redness and irritation associated with periodontal disease.
+Plaque and tartar can irritate the gums, causing the redness and irritation.

 The mildest type of gum disease is gingivitis, which occurs when the tissue around the base of the teeth, called gingiva, becomes inflamed.
 With dental treatment and at-home care, it’s possible to reverse gingivitis.

 Periodontitis is a severe form of gum disease, and it occurs as a result of prolonged gum inflammation.
 Over time, pockets will form in between the teeth and the gums.
 Bacteria, plaque, and tartar can accumulate in these pockets, increasing your risk of tissue and bone loss.
 Advanced periodontitis can even lead to bone loss without immediate dental treatment, which typically involves scaling and root planning.

 The inflammation caused by periodontal disease over a long period can place a burden on your immune system.
 Ultimately, periodontitis can increase your risk of diabetes, heart disease, and stroke.